Six Flags (1961–2024): Licensing with other brands and companies

 Six Flags has licensed its name and its theme park creations to other companies, who have used these assets to create licensed products.
 One notable example is the theme park simulation game Roller Coaster Tycoon 2, which featured recreations of Six Flags parks and rides that could be expanded and operated at the player's discretion.

 Six Flags has approximately 24 known current and past partners.
-These partners include Dole, Armitron, Mike and Ike, Barcel, Good Humor, Nathan's Famous, Coca-Cola, Icee, Ortega, Cold Stone Creamery, J&J Snack Foods, Red Gold, Coppertone, Johnny Rockets, Samsung, Dasani, Mars and Tyson Foods.
+These partners include Dole, Armitron, TCBY, Mrs. Fields, Famous Famiglia, Mike and Ike, Barcel, Ben & Jerry's, Good Humor, Nathan's Famous, Coca-Cola, Icee, Ortega, Cold Stone Creamery, J&J Snack Foods, Red Gold, Coppertone, Papa John's, Panda Express, Johnny Rockets, Samsung, Dasani, Mars and Tyson Foods.
 These businesses help the park generate more income.
-Most importantly it provides more jobs for prospective employees.
+Most importantly, it provides more jobs for prospective employees.
 For example, Barcel USA expanded its partnership in 2013.
 This helps to import food and beverages to increase sponsorships within the United States.

 In 2008, Six Flags partnered with Brash Entertainment to create a video game based on the Six Flags parks named Six Flags Fun Park.
 The game was first released on the Nintendo DS on October 28, 2008.
 The Wii version was delayed while the PC and PlayStation 2 versions were canceled after Brash Entertainment went out of business.
 On February 24, 2009, the rights to the Wii version were taken over by Ubisoft, who released it on March 3, 2009.
 The game allows players to explore the themed areas and mini-games representative of a visit to a Six Flags park.
 In the game, players are tasked with quests that encourage them to explore the park's universe.
 After creating a unique custom character, Six Flags Fun Park patrons can win prizes and compete with other players in 40 mini-games.
 Although the video game is called Six Flags Fun Park, it lacks any major reference of Six Flags outside of the names of the different areas.
 This caused some to speculate that the video game was created separately, then the rights to the name of the game were sold as a way to pay for the game's development.
+The game was released as simply Fun Park and Fun Park Party in Europe on the DS and Wii respectively.
 When the game was released, it eventually ended up getting abysmal ratings across the board.
 IGN gave the Wii version a 4.5 out of 10, saying "The quests are uninteresting and the game's '40 Thrilling Games' (as touted by the box) are far from entertaining."